nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Requirements

-The following packages are required in order for this pipeline to run successfully.
+Step 1: The following packages are required in order for this pipeline to run successfully.

 ```Python
 !pip install pybiomart --quiet